 - You work continuously for at least 3 or more years since August 1, 2014, with no break in service for more than 3 days.

 Additional Information on the Disaster Reform and Recovery Act

 Reservists are also hired to a position within a Cadre based on their skills and experience.
 Cadres are groups of personnel organized by operational function.
 If interested, please review the cadre options below and see where your skills and interests align.

-Applying is easy!
-Please send a current resume to firstname.lastname@example.org and include your cadre(s) of interest in the subject line (see below).
+Applying for a Reservist Position is easy!
+You can apply to be a Reservist by emailing your resume to firstname.lastname@example.org and include the reservist "cadre" of interest in the subject line.

 The Acquisitions (ACQ) cadre manages contracting activities by providing procurement advice, guidance, and information to coworkers, customers, and/or contracting parties.
 They review requirement request packages to determine the most appropriate and effective contractual approach, publicize program requirements to businesses, review business proposals, legally enter the agency into contractual agreements for goods or services, monitor and measure contractor performance, and close contracts.